Mohansarath99/BA--Portfolio/BRD_CRM_Migration_HEB.md

 **Status:** Approved — October 22, 2025
 **Last Updated:** November 3, 2025 (v1.4 — scope clarification on access control)

-> **Note:** Version 1.3 was rejected at the first review because the access control requirements weren't specific enough.
-The Compliance team flagged this and we had to go back and run an additional workshop before v1.4 was signed off.
-Lesson learned — involve Compliance earlier in the process.

 ---

 ## 1. Why We're Doing This